Clinical-Infection-Research-UoSheffield/Development_natural_protective_immunity_Streptococcus_pyogenes/README.md

 - `04_protection.R`
 - `05_M_type_specific_analysis.R`
 ```

+Analyses should be viewed directly within **RStudio**.
+The output will be displayed through plots, tables, and console outputs within the RStudio environment.

+---

 ### **Review Results:**

-All output files, including figures, tables, and statistical summaries, will be saved in the **`R_output`** directory for easy access.
+To review results, load the scripts in **RStudio** and run them interactively.
+The figures, tables, and statistical summaries will be displayed directly in the **Plots** and **Viewer** panels or within the **Console**.

 ---